Enforcement of Foreign Judgments in the UAE

 RECOGNITION OF FOREIGN JUDGMENTS IN THE UAE

 The UAE’s decision to enter into these treaties and memoranda leads us to the fact that the enforcement of foreign judgments in the UAE is based on the provisions of the treaty that apply.
 When the UAE is party to a treaty, whether bilateral or multilateral, the recognition and enforcement of foreign judgments in the UAE will be followed as per the provisions of such a treaty.
 However, in the absence of such a treaty, relevant provisions from the UAE Civil Procedures Code take effect; specifically Articles 235 to 238 of Federal Law No. 11 of 1992.
-UAE Courts recognise all judgments that correspond to these treaties and prefer to emphasise requirements within treaties for enforcing judgments rather than using civil procedure laws.
+UAE Courts recognize all judgments that correspond to these treaties and prefer to emphasize requirements within treaties for enforcing judgments rather than using civil procedure laws.

 Article 235 of the UAE Civil Procedures Code provides all the requirements for the recognition of foreign judgments, especially as relevant to the Emirati UAE Courts, and it lays down the following conditions: